 Once your hierarchy is complete, you'll have an organized outline of your product with all the ideas you have for improving it nested nearly within.
 PM bliss!

 What do features represent?

-In reality, features can represent user needs or broad capabilities you're looking to unlock.
+In reality, features can represent user needs or broad capabilities you want to unlock.
 They don't need to be specific solution ideas, and they often shouldn't be... unless you've done the necessary product discovery to arrive at the best possible solution idea.

-Features will evolve as they progress through your prioritization process and you get a better sense for the solution they entail.
+Features will evolve as they progress through your prioritization process, and you get a better sense of the solution they entail.
 It's ok to update their name and description as you go.

 Managing features and subfeatures

 In Productboard, features are the most important ideas you're prioritizing.
 But it can often be helpful to break big ideas down into smaller subfeatures...

 Or take several small, related ideas and roll them up as subfeatures under one big idea...

 For now, it might help to think of features as big ideas (epics) and subfeatures as small ideas (user stories).
 But between you and me, that's not strictly the case.
 Down the road, you may wish to prioritize a small-yet-critical enhancement directly against a big idea.
 And for this, it would make sense for them both to be features.

 That's why if you're pushing features from Productboard into a development planning tool like Jira, you can decide whether a feature should be pushed as an epic, a story, or another smaller issue type.